tooooolazy/baseapp/baseApp/README.md

 ========

 - Check out this project
-- Create your own Vaadin 8 Multi module project and update dependencies to include: baseApp-baseUI, utils***, service-client, baseApp-backend
+- Create your own Vaadin 8 Multi module project and update dependencies to include: baseApp-baseUI, utils***, service-client, baseApp-backend.
+Also add 'Spring' dependencies.
 - In UI module:
-  - the UI class should extend BaseUI
+  - the UI class should extend BaseUI and use classes defined in xxxx-common module as Generics.
   - delete demo services from UI class
-  - delete init(VaadinRequest vaadinRequest) method (from UI class ) or override it.
+  - delete init(VaadinRequest vaadinRequest) method (from UI class) or override it.
   - replace with 'VaadinServlet' with 'BaseAppServlet'
   - create an 'AppLayout' class that implements 'AppLayout' interface and use it in UI class as generic along with a UserBean class.
 An existing Layout class from baseApp-baseUI can be used as base.
   - add and implement abstract methods from BaseUI